-The 70's saw a boost in the interest in personality pin up posters thanks to the mega success of Farrah Fawcett's red bikini poster from 1976.
+The 1970s saw a boost in the interest in personality pin-up posters thanks to the mega success of Farrah Fawcett's red swimsuit poster from 1976.
 Her pose, showing off her beautiful smile and the hairstyle that would become one of the most famous of all time, sold a record 7 million units (I have seen the figure listed as 11 million in some sources) and was most certainly the best selling personality poster of all time.

 Susan Anton's Red Bikini Pose

-- She was cast in the very short-lived show called Cliffhangers, which was an attempt to bring back the old time concept of a serial; a show that relied on a continuing plot week after week and usually ended each segment with a cliffhanger.
-The series didn't fare well with fans and was cancelled.
+Susan was in a very short-lived television series called Cliffhangers, an attempt by NBC to bring back the vintage concept of the serial, a show that relied on a continuing plot week after week and usually ended each segment with a cliffhanger.
+The series didn't fare well with viewers and was canceled.